 Statement

-Every piece begins with a loose idea or memory… a place, a shape, an object, a pattern, a texture, or a combination of colors.
-I then proceed through a methodical process of layering paint with a panoply of tools - fabric, canvas, brushes, paper, pastry bags, fingers, hands, cardboard, sticks, et al. I do not employ dripping or splashing techniques.
-I use direct, deliberate application methods to create the rhythmic patterns, forms and textures that characterize my work.
+My work is an exploration of memory, imagination and the passage of time in abstract landscapes where chaos and order are inseparable and indistinguishable.
+Interwoven.
+Like nature.
+I try to create worlds that don't exist anywhere else and are not a reflection of real images in our world... even though representational images and fragments can emerge from my work through the intensely layered process I employ.Every piece begins with a loose idea or recollection… a place, a shape, an object, a pattern, a texture, or a combination of colors.
+I then proceed through a methodical process of layering paint with a panoply of tools - fabric, canvas, brushes, paper, pastry bags, fingers, hands, cardboard, sticks, et al. I do not employ dripping or splashing techniques even though it may appear so.
+I use direct, deliberate application of pigment to create the rhythmic patterns, forms and textures that characterize my work.

 About